Skip to content

 About

-Building on the success of the MMTM project from 2016-18 and the return of the project in 2022-23, this year’s project process began in September of 2023 and will culminate on May 16th, 2024 with a juried competition and red carpet celebration at the Soraya Performing Arts Center on the campus of Cal State University, Northridge (CSUN).
-This project will introduce students to the art of storytelling through digital film-making while providing critical mentoring and technical support to ensure student efficacy and success.
+Building on the success of the project from 2016-18 and the return of the MMTM project in 2022-23, the film festival continues to grow and expand.
+This year’s iteration, which began in September of 2023 and culminated on May 16th, 2024, exceeded expectations and the results spoke for themselves.
+The juried competition and red carpet celebration at the Soraya Performing Arts Center on the campus of Cal State University, Northridge (CSUN), took place in front of a standing room-only crowd of 1,700 attendees who were able to enjoy the collective accomplishments of the 1,000 student filmmakers and their 139 submitted films.
+Through the MMTM project process, students were introduced to the art of digital storytelling and provided critical mentoring and technical support to ensure program efficacy and success.

 MMTM to Date